microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 ### How do we rebalance the AST?

 Unfortunately, the tree in the last example is not balanced anymore.
 When combining a reused list node with a newly parsed node, we have to do some work to maintain the (2,3)-tree property.
-We know that both reused and newly parsed nodes are already (2,3)-trees, but they might have different heights - so we cannot just create parent nodes, since all children of (2,3)-trees have to have same height.
+We know that both reused and newly parsed nodes are already (2,3)-trees, but they might have different heights - so we cannot just create parent nodes, since all children of a (2,3)-tree node have to have same height.

 How can we efficiently concatenize all these nodes of mixed heights into a single (2,3)-tree?
 This can easily be reduced to the problem of prepending or appending a smaller tree to a larger tree.